 If you’re an athlete or runner who regularly experiences pain at the back of your heel, you may be suffering from Achilles tendonitis.
 At Bay Area Foot Care, the expert podiatrists specialize in the diagnosis and treatment of this common sports-related injury.
-Bay Area Foot Care has locations in San Rafael, Castro Valley, Pleasanton, Oakland, Walnut Creek, and San Leandro, California, as well as in the neighborhoods of Lower Pacific Heights, Inner Richmond, NoPa, and the Mission District in San Francisco.
+Bay Area Foot Care has locations in Burlingame, San Rafael, Concord, Castro Valley, Pleasanton, Oakland, Walnut Creek, Carmichael, Sacramento, and San Leandro, California, as well as in the neighborhoods of Lower Pacific Heights, Inner Richmond, NoPa, and the Mission District in San Francisco.
 To request your appointment, call the office nearest you or click the online booking tool today.

 Achilles tendonitis is a common wear-and-tear injury that affects your Achilles tendon, a tough band of tissue that connects the muscles at the bottom of your calf to your heel bone.

 Achilles tendonitis affects patients of all ages, but it’s particularly common in middle-aged people who play sports occasionally and runners who increase the intensity of their workouts.

 The most common symptom associated with Achilles tendonitis is a mild ache at the back of your heel following periods of physical activity.
 You might also experience worse pain following an intense workout that involves long-distance running or stair climbing.